 - Crack the eggs into a separate bowl.
-Put the flour, baking powder and salt together in another bowl and combine with a whisk.
+Put the flour, baking powder and salt together in medium-sized bowl and whisk together for 30 seconds.

-- Place the sugar in the bowl of a stand mixer and grate the blood orange zest directly into the bowl on top of the sugar.
+- Place the sugar in a medium-sized blow and zest the blood oranges directly into the bowl on top of the sugar.
 Use your fingers to rub the zest and sugar together.
-This method better releases the oils and flavor of the orange zest into the batter.
+This method better releases the oils and flavor of the orange zest into the cake batter.

 - For this cake you will need 1 cup in total of blood orange juice - 1/4 cup for the cake, 1/2 cup for the soaking syrup and about 1/4 cup for the glaze.
 After zesting your oranges juice them until you 1 cup of juice.

-- Add 1/4 cup of blood orange juice and mix on medium until well combined.
+- Add 1/4 cup of blood orange juice and vanilla extract and mix on medium speed until well combined.

 - Add one-third of the dry ingredients and mix on low speed until well combined, but do not over mix.
 Add one-half of the sour cream and mix on medium speed until well combined.
-Add half of the remaining dry ingredients, then the rest of the sour cream.
+Add half of the remaining dry ingredients, then the rest of the sour cream, mixing after each addition.
 Add the remaining the dry ingredients and mix until just combined.
-Scrape the bottom of the bowl and mix on low speed for about 30 seconds to make sure the batter in well mixed.
+Scrape down the sides and bottom of the bowl and mix on low speed for about 30 seconds to make sure the batter in well mixed.

-- When the cake is almost done combine 1/2 cup blood orange juice and 1/2 cup the sugar in a saucepan, bring to a boil and then reduce to a simmer until it just begins to thicken.
-Add the butter and whisk until butter is thoroughly combined into the glaze.
+- As soon as the cake comes out of the oven combine 1/2 cup blood orange juice and 1/2 cup the sugar in a saucepan, bring to a simmer and as soon as the sugar is dissolved remove the pan from the heat and whisk in the butter until butter is thoroughly combined into the glaze.

 - Remove the cake from the oven and place on a cake rack.
 Cool the cake in the pan for 10 minutes and then invert onto a cake rack.
 Brush the entire surface with the glaze, using all the glaze.
 Allow the cake to completely cool before adding the orange glaze, about 2 hours.

 - Place the cake and the rack over a plate to catch the excess glaze.

-- Combine the powdered sugar and 2 tablespoons of the orange juice.
-Stir the mixture with a spoon until it is smooth and slightly runny.
+- Combine the powdered sugar and 2 tablespoons of the blood orange juice.
+Stir the mixture with a spoon until it is smooth and thick.
 At this point, you can decide if you want a slightly thinner glaze.
 If so add 1 more tablespoon of juice.
 Continue to stir until well combined.
 Slowly spoon the glaze over the cake.